 PHIRST South BankA multidisciplinary, cross school, collaborative centre that works with local authorities to deliver local, yet scalable, evaluations that will feed into the wider public health evidence base.

-- Design our work in collaboration with the Local Authorities to ensure engagement and meaningful dissemination of findings
+- Design our work in collaboration with the Local Authorities to ensure relevance, engagement and meaningful dissemination of findings

 - Build capacity within the Local Authorities to strengthen research expertise and an evidence- based culture